NCAS-CMS/cfdm/docs/source/installation.rst

 ------------------

-During installation the :ref:`cfdump command line utility <cfdump>` is also installed, which generates text descriptions of the field constructs contained in a netCDF dataset.
+During installation the :ref:`cfdump command line utility <cfdump>` is also installed, which generates text descriptions of the :term:`field constructs <field construct>` contained in a netCDF dataset.

 ----